CloudLabsAI-Azure/apim-lab/apim-lab/7-security/security-7-1-jwt-validation.md

-## Exercise 7: Security
+# Exercise 7: Security

-## Estimated Duration: 50 minutes
+### Estimated Duration: 50 minutes

+## Lab Overview

 APIM focuses heavily on security in all three major areas of the product.
 Going into detail on each aspect is a large topic entirely of its own.
 Therefore, in this section we will focus more narrowly on one of the common approaches to secure access to an API.

-Lab objectives
+## Lab objectives

 You will be able to complete the following tasks:

-**Task 1**: JSON Web Tokens (JWT)
+- Task 1: JSON Web Tokens (JWT)

-Task 1.1: Creation
+    - Task 1.1: Creation

-Task 1.2: Validation
+    - Task 1.2: Validation

-Task 1.3: Check that a Claim Exists
+    - Task 1.3: Check that a Claim Exists

-Task 1.4: Extract Claim and Pass to Backend
+    - Task 1.4: Extract Claim and Pass to Backend

-**Task 2**: Managed Identities
+- Task 2: Managed Identities

-Task 2.1: Register Azure API Management with Active Directory
+    - Task 2.1: Register Azure API Management with Active Directory

-Task 2.2: Create Key Vault and add a secret
+    - Task 2.2: Create Key Vault and add a secret

-Task 2.3: Access policy and principal assignment
+    - Task 2.3: Access policy and principal assignment

-Task 2.4: Azure API Management, Key Vault and Managed Service Identity
+    - Task 2.4: Azure API Management, Key Vault and Managed Service Identity

-Task 2.5: Test the operation
+    - Task 2.5: Test the operation

 ## Task 1: JSON Web Tokens (JWT)